audioxide/data/data/posts/20150208-reviews-the-chemical-brothers-dig-your-own-hole.md

 pullquote: Fine basslines
 summary: Once the more textured songs rear their heads the whole album falls together a little better.
 The last few tracks are top notch.
 week: 2
-blurb: The Chemical Brothers' second album is likely to please a number of electric tastes.
-It seldom rises above a good beat, but then it doesn't need to.
+blurb: The Chemical Brothers’ second album is likely to please a number of electric tastes.
+It seldom rises above a good beat, but then it doesn’t need to.
 artistMBID: 1946a82a-f927-40c2-8235-38d64f50d043
 albumMBID: 69f4aa7f-d760-3890-bd2a-902fb9abe40b
 artistLink: https://merch.thechemicalbrothers.com/